elastisys/compliantkubernetes/docs/operator-manual/ingress.md

     type: ""
 ```

-If the apps repository is initiated with the correct Infrastructure Provider these config options will get the
+If the apps repository is initiated with the correct Infrastructure Provider these configuration options will get the
 correct defaults.

 For more ways to install the Ingress NGINX Controller see [the upstream documentation](https://kubernetes.github.io/ingress-nginx/deploy/).